presidio-oss/cline-based-code-generator/.hairules/hai-overview.md

 ### Plan/Act Mode API Configuration

-HAI supports separate model configurations for Plan and Act modes:
+Cline supports separate model configurations for Plan and Act modes:
 - Different models can be used for planning vs. execution
 - The system preserves model selections when switching modes
 - The Controller handles the transition between modes and updates the API configuration accordingly